 Blog | Entrepreneurship

-Back when Robert and I were starting our business, we had a great relationship with our local banker.
-When we needed a loan, we could get a meeting, sit down, and plead our case.
-We grew to know each other, and even operate in good faith on some occasions.
+Back in the day, you’d build a great relationship with our local banker; and when you needed a loan, you could get a meeting, sit down, and plead your case.
+Down the road, you may grow to know each other, and even operate in good faith on some occasions.

 Today, you’d be hard pressed to find a banking relationship like that.